Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - Lack of compassion: Proverbs 21:13
 - Hypocrisy, pride, meaningless repetition: Matthew 6:5; Job 35:12-13
-- Not asking according to the will of God: James 4:2-3 -Not asking in Jesus' name:
+- Not asking according to the will of God: James 4:2-3
+- Not asking in Jesus' name:
 >'Until now you have asked for nothing in My name; ask and you will receive, so that your joy may be made full.'
 (John 16:24)
--
+	- How to get full joy: ask in Jesus's name
 -Satanic demonic hindrances: Daniel 10:10-13; Ephesians 6:12 -Not seeking first the Kingdom: It is only when you seek first the Kingdom of God that you are promised the "other things": Matthew 6:33